linked-db/linked-ql/README.md

 💥 *Have your entire DB structure live in a single `schema.json` file that you edit in-place!*

-With schema versioning now having become a database-level concern, the rest of the database story at the application level should rightly experience a disruption.
-Linked QL goes further to streamline your application's database footprint from spanning hundreds of migration files to fitting into a single `schema.json` file!
+With schema versioning now having been moved to the a database, the rest of the database story at the application level should now be revisited.
+Linked QL takes it further here to streamline your application's database footprint from spanning hundreds of migration files to fitting into a single `schema.json` file!

 ### `schema.json`